I don’t know why I didn’t do it earlier.

 I am sure that Buffett will approve, too.

-Disclosure: Chin Hui Leong has owned shares of Berkshire Hathaway for almost a decade and continues to do so.
-He also owns shares of Apple.
+Disclosure: Chin Hui Leong has owned shares of Apple, Alphabet, and Berkshire Hathaway for over a decade and continues to do so.
+He also owns shares of Meta Platforms and Microsoft.